Master Composing for Film

 In addition to the completed and signed application form and the other documents, students are requested to send:

-* an audio recording (on CD or Mp3) which includes a maximum of 15 minutes original composition(s) material, preferably written for audio-visual projects (MIDI recordings acceptable)
+• an audio recording which includes a maximum of 15 minutes original composition(s) material, preferably written for audio-visual projects (MIDI recordings acceptable)

-* including DVD(s) with your own film score(s) is important
+• including video(s) with your own film score(s) is important

 Our film projects in collaboration with the Netherlands Film Academy will mainly be done using MIDI.
 During your study you should be able to produce solid audio versions of your compositions using your own equipment.
 Therefore your MIDI skills should be clearly reflected in your work.